 If you’re suffering from heavy, painful menstruation that hasn’t responded to other treatments, you may need a hysterectomy, but don’t panic.
 It’s not as frightening as it was for your mother.
-At Capital Women’s Care - Bethesda, the team of highly trained surgeons, including Dr. Lewis Townsend, Dr. John Gschwend, and Dr. Deena Kleinerman, can explain the procedure, why you need it, and what you should expect.
+At Capital Women’s Care - Bethesda, the team of highly trained surgeons, including Dr. John Gschwend, Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, and Morgan Wilkerson, PA-C can explain the procedure, why you need it, and what you should expect.
 If you live in or near Bethesda, Maryland and haven't found the relief you need, call the office today to schedule your consultation with the specialists in minimally invasive gynecological surgeries.

 A hysterectomy is a surgical procedure that removes a woman’s uterus, where a fetus develops and grows during pregnancy.
 During the procedure, your surgeon may also remove your fallopian tubes and ovaries, depending on your condition.
 After your surgery, you no longer have periods, and you can’t become pregnant.